 LCA-TOD grants allow applicants to apply for funding from the Livable Communities Demonstration Account (LCDA) and Tax Base Revitalization Account (TBRA) in the same application, which helps to reduce uncertainty and expedite TOD projects.
 The accounts provide funding for the following:

 LCDA – site assembly, placemaking activities, and publically-accessible infrastructure.
 The grant-funded activities should support development that is connected to transit, intensifies land uses, connects housing and employment, and provides a mix of housing and affordability.

-TBRA – investigation and cleanup of polluted land.
+TBRA – investigation and cleanup of polluted land or buildings.
 TBRA grant-funded activities should catalyze development that enhances the tax base of the recipient municipality while promoting job retention or job growth and/or the production of affordable housing.

 Review by TOD Experts

 Reviews are conducted in a two-step process.
 The Step 1 process includes Council staff with expertise in TOD, affordable housing, urban design, and environmental design.
 Projects that meet the Step 1 threshold are reviewed by the Livable Communities Advisory Committee (LCAC), composed of professionals in the fields of development, local government, finance, transportation, environment, and site design.
 Recommendations are presented to the Council’s Community Development Committee (CDC), and to the full Council shortly thereafter.

 In May 2013, the Council sponsored design workshops to improve the transit orientation of LCA-TOD project submittals.
 More about the TOD design workshops.